By: Ronnie Brown on March 3rd, 2020

 What Is Annealing?

-Annealing is the heat treatment process that works to make the wires in the weave softer and malleable.
+Annealing is the heat treatment process designed to make the wires in the weave softer and more malleable.
 During this process, the roll of mesh is exposed to tremendous heat (while staying well below its melting point) and pressure.

-Annealing wire mesh reduces the internal stress and hardness of the weave, making it easier to form.
+Annealing wire mesh reduces the internal stress and hardness of the wires, making the weave easier to form.